lithnet/access-manager-docs/help-and-support/advanced-help-topics/recovering-from-a-lost-encryption-certificate.md

 Unfortunately, password history is not recoverable.

-## Recovery steps for Lithnet LAPS for Active Directory
+## Recovery steps for Lithnet LAPS passwords stored in Active Directory (deprecated)
+These steps only apply to cases where you have the v2 agent configured on Active Directory-managed devices, storing passwords in Active Directory

 ### Step 1: Generate a new certificate
-From the Access Manager Service configuration tool, visit the `Directory Configuration/Active Directory/Lithnet LAPS page`, select the forest you need to recover from the drop-down list, and click `Generate new...`.
+From the Access Manager Service configuration tool, visit the `Directory Configuration/Active Directory/Lithnet LAPS page (deprecated)`, select the forest you need to recover from the drop-down list, and click `Generate new...`.

 ### Step 2: Backup the new certificate
 Once the certificate has been generated, click `Export...` to back up the certificate.
 Choose a strong password, and keep this file safe, preferably in an offline location.